benjymous/annotations/sandman/sandman.13.md

 - Mark MacBear <mamcconnell@uccs.edu> identifying Marlowe's role in Shakespeare's sonnets (I think that who said it and who he meant, I lost most of the reference.)
 - Dave Stobbe, who signs himself "Ed (the Anti-Dave)", <dave.stobbe@canrem.com> corrected my attribution of movable type to Gutenberg.
 - Ralf Hildebrandt added more details.
-- Richard Munn noted the Prior Engagement.
+- Richard Munn noted added some notes from the Audible version, some details on Lushing Lou and the Prior Engagement.